GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/06_post_processing.md

 ### Modifying the simulation outputs

 But as we've seen earlier, there are some modifications that we want to apply to the simulation results to make it more interesting for us.
-One of these modifications is to apply the `mergeAlleleAbundance` function:
+One of these modifications is to apply the `mergeAlleleAbundance` function (changes in the code are highlighted in red for lines that are removed and green for lines that are added):

 ```diff
 sim_df <- lapply(sim_files, function(file){